LibraryCarpentry/lc-data-intro/episodes/04-regular-expressions.md

 As most computational software has regular expression functionality built in and as many computational tasks in libraries are built around complex matching, it is good place for Library Carpentry to start in earnest.

-**SLIDE** A very simple use of a regular expression would be to locate the same word spelled two different ways.
-For example the regular expression `organi[sz]e` matches both "organise" and "organize".

 A very simple use of a regular expression would be to locate the same word spelled two different ways.
 For example the regular expression `organi[sz]e` matches both "organise" and "organize".

-But it would also find `reorganise`.
+But it would also match `reorganise`, `reorganize`, `organises`, `organizes`, `organised`, `organized`, et cetera, because we've not specified the beginning or end of our string.
 So there are a bunch of special syntax that help us be more precise.

 The first we've seen: square brackets can be used to define a list or range of characters to be found.
-So: **SLIDE**
+So:

 - `[ABC]` matches A or B or C
 - `[A-Z]` matches any upper case letter
 - `[A-Za-z0-9]` matches any upper or lower case letter or any digit (note: this is case-sensitive)

-Then there are: **SLIDE**
+Then there are:

 - `.` matches any character
 - `\d` matches any single digit